AureumChaos/LEAP/README.md

 [![Documentation Status](https://readthedocs.org/projects/leap-gmu/badge/?version=latest)](https://leap-gmu.readthedocs.io/en/latest/?badge=latest)

-LEAP is a general purpose Evolutionary Computation package that combines readable and easy-to-use syntax for search and optimization algorithms with powerful <!-- distribution and --> visualization features.
+LEAP is a general purpose Evolutionary Computation package that combines readable and easy-to-use syntax for search and optimization algorithms with powerful distribution and visualization features.

+LEAP's signature is its operator pipeline, which uses a simple list of functional operators to concisely express a metaheuristic algorithm's configuration as high-level code.

 # Examples